edgelevel/gitops-k8s/README.md

 # gitops-k8s

-This document aim to provide an opinioted working solutions leveraging Kubernetes and proven GitOps techniques to have a resilient and scalable architecture and to allow developers to spend more time on actual business problems rather boring and error prone infrastructure issues.
+This document aim to provide an opinionated working solutions leveraging Kubernetes and proven GitOps techniques to have a resilient and scalable architecture and to allow developers to spend more time on actual business problems rather boring and error prone infrastructure issues.

 Nothing of what is outlined below is new or innovative, but it should be at least a good starting point to have something cheap and up&running pretty quickly and give you a chance to try out new ideas with zero time.